Suraminiel/QuestBoard/README.md

 # Project management tool (ASP.NET)

-This project is a personal portfolio project to demonstrate my knowledge of C#, ASP.NET Core and Entity Framework Core.
+This project is a personal portfolio project designed to demonstrate my knowledge of C#, ASP.NET Core, and Entity Framework Core.
-It was developed to implement typical functions of a project management system such as task management, progress display and user management.
+It was developed to implement typical project management system features, such as task management, progress tracking, and user management.

 ## Project description

-The tool offers the following functions:
+This tool offers the following features:

-- Creating and managing projects
+-Creating and managing projects
-- Creating and editing tasks (incl. subtasks)
+-Creating and editing tasks (including subtasks) -Progress bars for tasks
-- Progress bar for tasks
-- Forum
+-Forum functionality
-- File upload
+-File upload capabilities
-- User management via ASP.
-NET Identity
+-User management with ASP.NET Identity
-- Data storage with Entity Framework Core and SQL Server
-- HTML input security with HtmlSanitizer
+-Data storage using Entity Framework Core and SQL Server -HTML input sanitization with HtmlSanitizer

 ## Third-party libraries